Permissionless-Software-Foundation/psfoundation.info/docs/governance.md

 ---

 # Governance
+At the highest conceptual level, the goal of PSF governance is to ensure that the people *most impacted* by decisions are the ones with the *greatest influence* over those decisions.
+Everything else is a detail in the attempt to achieve that ideal.

+To make that idea less abstract: When new PSF tokens are brought into existence, it dilutes the value of the existing tokens through inflation.
+Therefore, the PSF governance is structured to give the existing token holders the most power over decision making.

+## Org Chart
 The governance structure for the PSF is as horizontal as possible.
 At the top of the organizational chart is the [VIP Telegram channel](https://t.me/psf_vip).
 Only members who have demonstrated a sufficient merit are allowed to speak in the room.
 Merit is based on the number of PSF tokens held by a member, and the length of time they've been held.

 The VIP channel is where governance discussion takes place.
-After sufficient discussion and interest, a voting proposal may be drafted to make serious governance decisions.
+After sufficient discussion and a rough consensus has been achieved, a voting proposal may be drafted to finalize and execute governance decisions.
 [Voting proposals](https://psfoundation.cash/proposals) are posted to the PSF website.
 Voting tokens are air-dropped to the top 50 addresses holding PSF tokens, proportional to their merit.
 Votes are tallied to achive a 'yes' or 'no' vote on major governance decisions.

 There are four sub-committees that are accountable to the members in the VIP channel:
 - The Management - A small team of dedicated members who perform administrative tasks.